rm-hull/luma.led_matrix/docs/install.rst

 Installing from the cheeseshop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. note: This is the preferred installation mechanism.
+.. note:: This is the preferred installation mechanism.

 Install the latest version of the library directly from `PyPI <https://pypi.python.org/pypi?:action=display&name=max7219>`_::